Mickey’s Toontown at Disneyland to reopen on March 8 - NewsBreak

 Toontown will also include updates including CenTOONial Park, Goofy’s How-to-Play Yard and Donald’s Duck Pond.
 Gadget’s Go Coaster has been renamed Chip ‘n’ Dale’s GADGETcoaster.
 Disneyland also confirmed Mickey’s House, Minnie’s House, and Roger Rabbit’s Car Toon Spin will all return when the land reopens in March.

 Earlier this month, Disneyland revealed Tarzan’s treehouse will be renamed the Adventureland Treehouse and will be themed to Disney’s Swiss Family Robinson.
-The attraction is slated to open in 2023.This is how much Disneyland tickets have increased since the park opened
+The attraction is slated to open in 2023.Taylor Swift ticket sales put Ticketmaster in the hot seat as lawmakers call for DOJ investigation

 In October, ticket prices at Disneyland Resort increased an average of 8%.
 The resort also increased the price of Genie+, the program that replaced Disneyland’s FastPass program in 2021.